-STAFF: The existing structure is proposed to be reused and maintained.
-Tree canopy will be preserved and provided.
+STAFF: No natural resources are evident on the site.
+The mature trees located on the site are mainly in decline and will need to be removed relatively soon regardless of the development of the site.

-(b) The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community;

-STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community has been provided, and Metro Public Works has approved the preliminary development plan.

-(c) The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development;

-STAFF: No open space requirements are pertinent to the proposal.

-(d) The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community;
+- (b) The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community; - STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community has been provided, and Metro Public Works has approved the preliminary development plan. - (c) The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development; - STAFF: No open space provisions are pertinent to the request. - (d) The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community;

-STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community.

-(e) The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area;

-STAFF: The overall site design is compatible with the existing and future development of the area.
-The site is adjacent to an existing activity center and the proposal will expand the activity center in a logical direction.
+- STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community. - (e) The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area; - STAFF: The overall site design is in compliance with existing and planned future development in the area.
+The proposal is for two two-story office buildings, which will have a relatively low profile in comparison with the residential uses located nearby. - (f) Conformance of the development plan with the Comprehensive Plan and Land Development

-(f) Conformance of the development plan with the Comprehensive Plan and Land Development Code.
-Revised plan certain development plans shall be evaluated for conformance with the non- residential and mixed-use intent of the form districts and comprehensive plan.
+Code.
+Revised plan certain development plans shall be evaluated for conformance with the nonresidential and mixed-use intent of the form districts and comprehensive plan.

-STAFF: The development plan conforms to applicable guidelines and policies of the Land Development Code and the Comprehensive Plan.
+STAFF: The development plan conforms to applicable requirements of the Land Development Code.
+The site plan generally complies with the policies and guidelines of the Comprehensive Plan.